KodariAI/kodaridocs/src/main/resources/docs/minecraft/plugins/modernhome.md

 ### Return Values and Validation

-#### setHome() Validation Checks:
+#### setHome() Validation (Auto Index):
 1. Height limit check - Returns false if Y > configured limit
 2. Blacklisted worlds check - Returns false if world is blacklisted
 3. Home limit check - Returns false if player reached max homes
 4. WorldGuard region check - Returns false if not allowed in region

+#### setHome() Validation (Specific Index):
+1. Index validation - Returns false if index < 1
+2. Height limit check - Returns false if Y > configured limit
+3. Blacklisted worlds check - Returns false if world is blacklisted
+4. Index limit check - Returns false if index > max homes for player
+5. WorldGuard region check - Returns false if not allowed in region

 #### setHomeForce() Behavior:
-- Bypasses all validation checks
+- Auto index version: Bypasses all validation checks
-- Always creates home if player data exists
+- Specific index version: Only validates index >= 1
-- Returns false only if player data cannot be found (for UUID method)
+- Returns false only if player data cannot be found (for UUID method) or index < 1

+#### deleteHome() Validation:
+- Returns false if index < 1 (invalid index)
+- Returns false if player data not found
+- Returns false if home at index doesn't exist
+- Returns true only if home successfully removed and saved

 ### Home Slot Assignment
-- Automatically assigns next available slot number
+- Auto index: Automatically assigns next available slot number
+- Specific index: Sets home at exact index (overwrites if exists)
-- Fills gaps in slot numbers if homes were deleted
+- Fills gaps in slot numbers if homes were deleted (auto index only)
-- Starts from slot 1
+- Indexes start from 1
+- Indexes must be >= 1 for valid homes

 ### Server ID Tracking
 - Each home stores the server ID where it was created